PeterWangIntel/crosswalk-website/documentation/Developing-on-Windows.md

 <!--img style='float:left' src='assets/gitbash.png'-->
 Windows will display a file explorer window open to your home directory.
 Right click on that window and select **Git Bash Here**.

 You will then be presented with a git-bash command shell.
-The prompt will be the dollar sign (**$**).
+The prompt will be the dollar sign.
 To ensure you are in the correct directory, change to your home:
 ```bash
 cd ~
 ```